microsoft/bedrock/docs/azure-simple/README.md

 kube-system   tunnelfront-6988c794b7-z2clv            1/1     Running   0          6m48s
 ```

 Note that there is also a namespace `flux`.
-As previously mentioned, Flux is managing the deployment of all of the resources into the cluster.
+Flux is managing the deployment of all of the resources into the cluster.
 Taking a look at the description for the flux pod `flux-5897d4679b-tckth`, we see the following:

 ```bash
 $ KUBECONFIG=./output/bedrock_kube_config kubectl describe po/flux-5897d4679b-tckth --namespace=flux